yaracchi/Salesforce_Challenge/README.md

 # Technologies used:
 nodejs, expressjs, jsforce, nodemon

-# Clarification on the tests
-As i couldnt authentificate your SF user, i used my own SF user that i created with dev edition.
-Nnowing that the sobject of candidature is not available in my SF account, i used the Account object in order to test my Endpoints logic.

 # Exercices done with their Endpoints
 * task 1:  Fetch a given candidate usign their ID /myapi/candidate/:candidateID'
 * task 2:  Add new candidate with my data : /myapi/candidate